Scholarship Foundation Applications - Important Deadlines for Class of 2024 Applicants

 Can I apply if my GPA or scores are below your requirements?

 No, unfortunately your transcripts and score reports must show GPAs and test scores meeting our critiera.
-Exception: We will consider scores for testing dates where scores are available during the same week as our deadline.
-If this applies to you, submit existing scores by the deadline and any updated reports within 5 days of our Part Two deadline.
+Exception: We will consider scores for testing dates already taken and where scores are available soon after our deadline.
+If this applies to you, submit existing scores by the deadline and updated reports when you receive them.

 How do I know if I meet the Bright Futures requirements?